Can We Make a Bohmian Electron Reach the Speed of Light, at Least for One Instant?

 \section{Genericity Theorem}

-The class of wave functions we consider in our genericity theorem, Theorem~\ref{thm:Dirac} below, are those which are, at the initial time $t_1$, smooth and square-integrable.\footnote{Readers may worry whether it is appropriate that we consider only smooth wave functions, as they may expect that wave functions might generically be non-smooth.
-However, there are reasons to believe that wave functions in the real world actually are smooth: First, in Bohmian mechanics, if the wave function of the universe is smooth then the wave function of every subsystem, i.e., its conditional wave function, is smooth, too.
-Second, perhaps surprisingly, for relevant statistical ensembles of wave functions (those connected to thermal equilibrium), smoothness is actually generic \cite{TZ}.} We assume that the external potential $A_\mu$ is smooth as well.
+The class of wave functions we consider in our genericity theorem, Theorem~\ref{thm:Dirac} below, are those which are, at the initial time $t_1$, smooth and square-integrable \cite{foot1}.
+We assume that the external potential $A_\mu$ is smooth as well.
 It is then known \cite{Chernoff} that, as a consequence of the Dirac equation, $\psi$ is a smooth function on space-time, and $\psi(t,\cdot)$ is square-integrable at any time $t$.
-Moreover, since the experiment must take place inside some bounded subset of space $C\subset \RRR^3$, it also takes place inside a compact subset of space-time $K=[t_1,t_2]\times \overline{C}$; thus, it suffices to consider $\Sigma\cap K$ instead of $\Sigma$.\footnote{Indeed, it would even be reasonable to assume that the initial wave function $\psi(t_1,\cdot)$ has compact support.
-Since the speed of propagation of disturbances in the Dirac equation is limited by $c$, the support of $\psi(t,\cdot)$ cannot grow faster than at speed $c$, and thus is compact at any time $t$.
-As a further consequence, if the support of the initial wave function is contained in a ball of radius $R$ and if $C$ is a ball with the same center and radius $R+(t_2-t_1)c$ then the electron's trajectory cannot leave $K$ during the time interval $[t_1,t_2]$.
-For our genericity theorem, however, it is not relevant whether the initial wave function is compactly supported.}
+Moreover, since the experiment must take place inside some bounded subset of space $C\subset \RRR^3$, it also takes place inside a compact subset of space-time $K=[t_1,t_2]\times \overline{C}$; thus, it suffices to consider $\Sigma\cap K$ instead of $\Sigma$ \cite{foot2}.

 It is a known fact \cite[Chap.~1.3, Thm.~3.3]{Hir76} (indeed, independent of the Dirac equation, requiring only smoothness) that $\Sigma=\psi^{-1}(S)$ will be an (embedded) submanifold of the same codimension as $S$ if $\psi$ is \emph{transverse} to $S$.